sujason/quantitative/README.md

 ### Programming
 * PyCharm is an excellent IDE with good tab-completion and debugger tools
 * Spyder attempts to mimic MATLAB
 * IPython Notebook emulates a Mathematica-style environment and is also similar to MATLAB cells.
-Run "ipython notebook --pylab=inline" from your shell.
+Run `$ ipython notebook --pylab=inline` from your shell.
 This causes graphics to appear in the document as opposed to in a new window and also starts up Python with Pylab, i.e. NumPy, SciPy, and Matplotlib
 * Never use "python" alone, use IPython and IPython QTConsole.
-They support tab completion and provide many shell commands to let you "ls" or "cd" around through directories.
-Run "ipython qtconsole --pylab=inline" from the shell.
+They support tab completion and provide many shell commands to let you `ls` or `cd` around through directories.
+Run `$ ipython qtconsole --pylab=inline` from the shell.

 ## Authors and Contributors
 [Jason Su](sujason@stanford.edu), Stanford University (@sujason)